swift-nav/piksi_multi_ota/README.md

 upgrade server should receive another request within 30s (which should show the new version in the `Current-Version` header).

+## Bootstrapping Maven

+To run the `./mvnw` command below you'll need to first bootstrap maven, this should only be need once:

+    mvn -N io.takari:maven:wrapper

+For more info see https://stackoverflow.com/questions/50104172/could-not-find-or-load-main-class-org-apache-maven-wrapper-mavenwrappermain

 ## Running the server

-Run the following to run the server (assuming Maven and Java are installed):
+First see "Bootstrapping Maven".
+Then, run the following to run the server (assuming Maven and Java are installed):

     ./mvnw spring-boot:run